Guide to the William Hillman Shockley Papers

 engineer and professor at Stanford, including documentation of geology expeditions to Alaska, China and Russia.

-Coal mines and mining--China.
+Coal mines and mining -- Russia.

-Mining engineering--Pictorial works.
+Mining engineering -- Pictorial works.

 Mining geology.